Kurdish militants executed 13 Turkish citizens in Iraq, Turkey says

 President Recep Tayyip Erdogan’s government has carried out large-scale military operations against the PKK in Iraq and Syria over the past few years that it says are aimed at protecting Turkey from cross-border attacks.
 They included a major incursion into northern Syria in 2019 that targeted Kurdish-Syrian fighters who were allied with the United States.

 The latest Turkish operation, which began Wednesday, has focused on a region north of the Iraqi city of Dahuk.
-The Defense Ministry said three Turkish soldiers have died and dozens of Kurdish fighters killed or captured during the campaign.
+The Defense Ministry said three Turkish soldiers have died and dozens of Kurdish fighters were killed or captured during the campaign.

 The military campaigns have coincided with a crackdown on pro-Kurdish voices inside Turkey, including on media outlets and politicians whom the government has accused of supporting the PKK, which Turkey and the United States have designated a terrorist group.
 Human rights groups have accused the Turkish government of using its fight against the PKK to silence dissenters, including members of a pro-Kurdish opposition party.